'They're the greatest': Raptors win sparks celebrations in Toronto and across the country | CBC News

 Game 6 win sparks massive celebrations as fans flood Toronto streets

-At the downtown Toronto intersection of Front Street and University Avenue, a young man named Ali joined a handful of fans celebrating the Toronto Raptors NBA championship victory over the Golden State Warriors by shimmying up one of traffic light polls.
+At the downtown Toronto intersection of Front Street and University Avenue, a young man named Ali joined a handful of fans celebrating the Toronto Raptors NBA championship victory over the Golden State Warriors by climbing one of the traffic light poles.

 The victory was certainly a celebration for 'The 6ix' — a nickname popularized by hometown Raptors fan and superstar rapper Drake.
 But the Raptors have become more than just a Toronto team, with people across the country celebrating the first Canadian team to win an NBA championship.